harrywang/bert4search/README.md

 The explanation for variables can be found at: https://www.sec.gov/files/EDGAR_variables_FINAL.pdf.

+## Company
+EDGAR identifies company by using the Central Index Key (CIK).

+To find a CIK for a company, you can go to the website: https://www.sec.gov/edgar/searchedgar/cik.htm.

+To find a company based on specific CIK, you can use the following website: https://www.sec.gov/edgar/searchedgar/companysearch.html.

 ## EDA
 Go to the eda folder firstly.
 Then run `$ jupyter notebook` to go over the EDA notebook.